 ANTANANARIVO, Madagascar — In Madagascar, speaking out against corporate wrongdoing or government corruption can be dangerous business.
 So it took some courage for Raleva, a 61-year-old farmer, to stand up and ask questions at a meeting in his village in southeast Madagascar on September 27.
 A Chinese-Malagasy company, previously expelled from the area, had come to announce that it would resume its gold-mining work.
 Company representatives had brought with them the “chef de district,” a powerful local official.

-The conflict began in August 2016, when the mining company, managed by (and named after) Gianna Mac Lai Sima, a Malagasy woman of Asian descent who lives in the nearby city of Mananjary, came to mine the area.
+The conflict began in August 2016, when the mining company, managed by Gianna Mac Lai Sime, a Malagasy woman of Asian descent who lives in the nearby city of Mananjary, came to mine the area.
 Madagascar’s mining ministry shut down the operation, citing a lack of permits.
 The company has since submitted an application to the National Environment Office, but no permits have been issued, according to Hery Rajaomanana, the head of the office’s environmental impact unit.
 Yet at the fateful meeting three weeks ago, the company told the people of Vohilava, Raleva’s village, that the permits had been granted.
 When Raleva demanded to see them, he was arrested, and has been locked up ever since.

 “He should not have to spend one night in jail,” Tamara Léger, who runs the Madagascar desk for Amnesty International Southern Africa, told Mongabay.